Convolution: Convolution of measures

 In the case when G is locally compact with (left-)Haar measure λ, and μ and ν are absolutely continuous with respect to a λ, so that each has a density function, then the convolution μ∗ν is also absolutely continuous, and its density function is just the convolution of the two separate density functions.
+In fact, if either measure is absolutely continuous with respect to the Haar measure, then so is their convolution.

 If μ and ν are probability measures on the topological group (R,+), then the convolution μ∗ν is the probability distribution of the sum X + Y of two independent random variables X and Y whose respective distributions are μ and ν.

 Infimal convolution

 In convex analysis, the infimal convolution of proper (not identically $+\infty$) convex functions $f_1,\dots,f_m$ on $\mathbb R^n$ is defined by:

 It can be shown that the infimal convolution of convex functions is convex.
 Furthermore, it satisfies an identity analogous to that of the Fourier transform of a traditional convolution, with the role of the Fourier transform is played instead by the Legendre transform: